foundry-rs/starknet-foundry/docs/src/appendix/forge/print.md

 > `trait PrintTrait<T> { fn print(self: T); }`

-Trait used for displaying data.
+Trait used for displaying test data on `forge` command output.

 The trait is implemented for types:
 - `felt252`